HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 - Users personal information should be destroyed or re-identified when it is no longer needed.
 This includes data such as names, email addresses, residential address, date of birth, bank account and/or credit card details, photos etc.

-- Adequate procedures are necessary to secure a users information.
+- Adequate procedures are necessary to secure a user’s information.
 In Rails, this can be met through using the Devise and Rolify Gems for authentication and authorisation, or using a thir-party payment system when handling payments online.

 - It is important to only collect the necessary information from a user that is applicable to the application being built.
-For example, if there is no need for payments to be made through the project, it would be unnecessary and irresponsible to request a users payment details.
+For example, if there is no need for payments to be made through the project, it would be unnecessary and irresponsible to request a user’s payment details.

-- Protecting the users information from direct marketing purposes is necessary when possible.
-A users information shouldn't be shared without the users knowledge or consent, as this would compromise the integrity of the project.
-This essentially means that a users data should only be used for its intended purposes, and not distributed illegally.
+- Protecting the user’s information from direct marketing purposes is necessary when possible.
+A user’s information shouldn't be shared without the user’s knowledge or consent, as this would compromise the integrity of the project.
+This essentially means that a user’s data should only be used for its intended purposes, and not distributed illegally.

 - As webpages collect information such as domains, IP addresses and visisted pages, it is essential that a Privacy Policy is included in the project, and that users are notified when they are signing up with any further information.